SheffieldChemoinformatics/missing-data-multitask-methods/README.md

 In this folder are the result files that were outputted by the programs and used in our analysis.
 This folder is organized first by dataset and then by technique.
-Inside each folder are 36 files:
+Inside most folder are 36 files:
 - 10 correspond to the label removal model ran on each of the sets of hyperparameters
 - 10 correspond to the compound removal model, again one per set of hyperparameters
 - 16 correspond to the seed variation test, where the first number is the seed of the train/test split and the second number is the seed of the label removal process
+Folder for Random Forest only contain 10 files, those of the compound removal model DNN and Macau folders for PKIS contain 10 additional files, those of the assay removal model

 In each output file the following structure is used.
 Each line represents a model (DNN or Macau).